Why Study Communication Sciences and Disorders?

 Students must choose one of the following plan options.

 A minimum of 54 semester credits of graduate work.
-A written comprehensive exam and final oral exam.
+Written comprehensive exam.

 Communication Sciences and Disorders